 The California Burger, a less aggressive cousin of 9ounce original.
 Loaded up in fresh greens and creamy avocados, the California is clearly a healthier choice.
 (Burger is a cheat meal anyway but at least the greens made it healthier?)
 I have been to 9ounce many times and I must say California and original are what I always go for.
 I had their Chilli Burger once.
 Unfortunately, it was rather mediocre.

 My first visit this year (2015) was in early spring.
-It was a weekday with lovely sunshine — best reason for some real burgers?
-Me and my date enjoy the place and shortly after a week, I visited the place again with K and another friend.
-Three of us couldn’t resist but to order their signature 9 Ounce burger (Again!).
-I decided to go for 9ounce Junior, which comes in a smaller bun with four or five tiny fries; the guys have gone great lengths to prove their masculinity.
+It was a weekday with lovely sunshine — the best reason for some real burgers?
+My date and I enjoy the place and shortly after a week, I visited the place again with K and another friend.
+Three of us couldn’t resist but order their signature 9 Ounce burger (Again!).
+I decided to go for 9ounce Junior, which comes in a smaller bun with four or five tiny fries; the guys have gone to great lengths to prove their masculinity.
 Two set meals, with regular fries, a burger and a soft drink each.

 It doesn’t look like it would kill…but we three had a burger coma after stuffing everything in.
 The firm but juicy beef patty, accompanied by perfectly melted cheese, and the deep, rich and sweet flavour of their signature caramelised onion…I don’t mind getting that food coma again, seriously.

 Other burgers in my camera, on other occasions that I thought of posting them up here for your information.

 Argula Burger.
 The crispy bacon did a good measure for the dish.
 Perfect for bacon lovers.